About conversion windows

 - March 7: You change your conversion window to 10 days.
-Conversions before March 10 will be counted for this March 1 click.
+Conversions before March 10 will be counted for the March 1 click.

 - March 16: You change the conversion window again to 20 days.
 A March 13 conversion from this click, which wasn't counted within the last window, won't be retroactively counted.
 But future conversions before March 20 will be counted for the March 1 click.

 Choose your window

 Not sure what conversion window to choose?
 Check out an Attribution time lag report.
 (Click the link next to the conversion window setting.)
 This shows you how the time between people's ad clicks and conversions varies.
 Knowing this, you'll have a better idea of how long your conversion window should be.

 If 75% of conversions happen between the 25th and 30th day after a click, you'll want to make sure you set a window for at least this long, or you might miss recording conversions.

 Keep in mind that the Attribution time lag report reflects the time lag only for clicks on

 google.com that lead to conversions.
 It doesn't show time lag for conversions attributed to clicks on Google Display Network or other search partners.

 Effect on Attribution reports

 Attribution reports will show the path to conversions within any window you choose.
 Here's how Attribution reports will show last-click conversions and assisted conversions:

 - Only last-click conversions that are within the conversion window you choose will be shown.

 - Assisted conversions will be shown for 30-, 60-, and 90-day conversion windows, regardless of your conversion window setting.
 But the click that converted needs to be within the conversion window for these kinds of clicks to be shown.